hCaptcha/hcaptcha-android-sdk/README.md

 **Note**: The `rqdata` parameter has been moved from `HCaptchaConfig` to `HCaptchaVerifyParams` for better API consistency.
 The old `rqdata` property in `HCaptchaConfig` is now deprecated, and will be removed in a future major version.

+**Note**: If you update verify parameters and call `validate` a second time, call `reset()` before the second validation to ensure updated parameters are recognized by hCaptcha.

 ### For Jetpack Compose

 ```kotlin